desec-io/desec-ns/README.md

 ### Create backup

-Given a slave of any freshness (may be up to date or stale or empty), do the following:
+Given a nameserver of any freshness (may be up to date or stale or empty), do the following:

   1. Make sure the docker-compose application is not running.
   2. Run `./dump.sh`.
 This fires up `ns` and `replicator` to perform a sync, waits until nothing is left to do, and then shuts everything down.
 Next, the script starts a `lmdb-backup` container which contains a manually built version of lmdb tooling, runs `mdb_dump` to export the database, creates a tar.gz file with everything, and puts it into `./lmdb-backup/backup/`.

-Caveat: Running such a dump slave on the [stack](https://github.com/desec-io/desec-stack) host fails because that requires an OpenVPN client and server on the same machine, which does not work.
+Caveat: Running such a dump nameserver on the [stack](https://github.com/desec-io/desec-stack) host fails because that requires an OpenVPN client and server on the same machine, which does not work.
 In other words, the dump has to run somewhere else.
 This may be an OpenVPN limitation, so there may not even be a fix.

 ### Restore Backup

 Take a backup file created in the previous step and store it at `./lmdb-backup/backup/`.

   1. Run `./load.sh $FILENAME`, where `$FILENAME` is the name of one of the files in `./lmdb-backup/backup/`.
 This starts a `lmdb-backup` container, extracts the file in it, runs `mdb_load`, and puts all files into the PowerDNS storage directory.
 The script aborts if that directory is not empty.
-  2. Start slave normally to resume regular operation, including replication.
+  2. Start nameserver normally to resume regular operation, including replication.

 ## Notes on Networking